ignite/cli/docs/docs/guide/04-nameservice/00-tutorial.md

   between Tendermint and your app.
 - The transaction is decoded to get the message.
-- The message is then routed to the appropriate module and handled according to the logic defined in the corresponding `Handler`.
+- The message is then routed to the appropriate module and handled according to the logic defined in the corresponding keeper method.
-- If the state needs to be updated, the `Handler` calls the `Keeper` to perform the update.

 You learn more about these core concepts in the next steps of this tutorial.